The Internet of Things can be used in several different aspects of life, in both the public and private sectors.

 It provides a way to smart beds, that are equipped with special sensors for observing important and vital signs, body temperature, oximeter and blood pressure.

-4 Applications of IoT in Smart Cities
+4 Internet of Things Applications in Smart Cities

 I have assumed here that most of you must have heard about the term Smart City.